penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailystay.md

 engineInputGHCSchema#/definitions/dailyStay
 ```

-Indicates the maximum teacher´s permanence time,  preferred  and strict , for the daily stay that the teacher can be in the school.
+This indicates the maximum preferential and strict time of stay of the teacher, for the daily stay that the teacher can be in the educational institution.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |